What Are Invasive Plants?

 While these activities are intentional, what’s not intentional is when people dump these into a compost pile or throw seemingly dead plants into a field or the woods.
 That’s when the invasive species spread.

-Additionally, invasive plants may spread through travel and trade.
+Additionally, they may spread through travel and trade.
 For example, you might go to a foreign country for a vacation or a volunteer trip.
 One day, you wear your sneakers for a walk.
 You might brush up against a plant, where little seeds get onto your shoe.
 You pack your bags, travel home, and the next day, you go for a run in those same sneakers.
 The seeds might knock off and find soil — and boom, the invasive species begin to grow.

 Other sources are more natural ways of spreading.
 Climate change causes typical patterns of rain or temperatures to allow invasive plants to move locations more easily.

-Impact of Invasive Plants on the Environment
+Impact of Invasive Species on the Environment

 If it wasn’t already obvious, invasive plants have a significant impact on the environment.
 They degrade the native environment and can deplete their surroundings.
 This can lead to endangerment or even extinction of native species.